Paranoiac-critical method

 The paranoiac-critical method is a surrealist technique developed by Salvador Dalí in the early 1930s.
 He employed it in the production of paintings and other artworks, especially those that involved optical illusions and other multiple images.
 The technique consists of the artist invoking a paranoid state (fear that the self is being manipulated, targeted or controlled by others).
 The result is a deconstruction of the psychological concept of identity, such that subjectivity becomes the primary aspect of the artwork.

 Origins

 The surrealists related theories of psychology to the idea of creativity and the production of art.
 In the mid-1930s André Breton wrote about a "fundamental crisis of the object".
 The object began being thought of not as a fixed external object but also as an extension of our subjective self.
 One of the types of objects theorized in surrealism was the phantom object.

-According to Dalí, these objects have a minimum of mechanical meaning, but, when viewed, the mind evokes phantom images which are the result of unconscious acts.
+According to Salvador Dalí, these objects have a minimum of mechanical meaning, but, when viewed, the mind evokes phantom images which are the result of unconscious acts.

-The paranoiac-critical arose from similar surrealistic experiments with psychology and the creation of images such as Max Ernst's frottage or Óscar Domínguez's decalcomania, two surrealist techniques, which involved rubbing pencil or chalk on paper over a textured surface and interpreting the phantom images visible in the texture on the paper.
+The paranoiac-critical method arose from similar surrealistic experiments with psychology and the creation of images such as Max Ernst's frottage or Óscar Domínguez's decalcomania, two surrealist techniques, which involved rubbing pencil or chalk on paper over a textured surface and interpreting the phantom images visible in the texture on the paper.